 I think this book should be required reading for all women.
 It breaks down the way your moods and strengths shift during each menstrual cycle, and how to use that knowledge to live your best life.
 As Miranda says 'When we 'match the task to the time' we have the opportunity to excel beyond our expectations' - it is a really elightening read.

 Feel the Fear and Do It Anyway by Susan Jeffers

 It would be safe to say that I am far from the bravest person in the world, but my relationship with fear changed radically after reading this book and enabled me to step up in a way I had struggled to do previously.
 Whatever your particular fears are this book will shift your perspective and give you practical tools to start living the life you really want.

 It's Only Too Late If You Don't Start Now by Barbara Sher

 Full of wise words, inspiration and great advice, I think this book should be gifted to every woman on her 40th birthday as a reminder that's it's never too late to do what you want in life, you just have to start.
 It's only available second hand these days but I highly recommend grabbing a copy and then telling all your girlfriends about it!

-These are just 5 of my favourites, there are so many more out there to enjoy.
+These are just 5 of my favourites, you can find more over in The Impact Club where I share all the books that have helped me in both my life and business as well as all the other tools I use as a busy entrepreneur.
 If you're serious about really Loving Your Life After Forty then one of the best ways to do that is to read more and learn from the experts.